hlane33/Sunny.jl/ITensors_integration/README.md

 A note on naming convention: files that follow the CamelCase naming style replicate files that already exist within Sunny but applied to the quantum case.
 Files that are in snake_case are files that aid the integration between Sunny and ITensor, written by me.

-This code was written by me, Adam Lavender, as part of a 2025 summer internship, under the support of Harry Lane to whom I am very grateful.
+This code was largely written by me, Adam Lavender, as part of a 2025 summer internship, under the support of Harry Lane, to whom I am very grateful.
 It is very likely that there will be significant bugs and errors in this code but I hope it is a good jumping off point for a useful tool.
-If you have any questions or concerns, I will do my best to help, please email adam.lavender@student.manchester.ac.uk.
+If you have any questions or concerns, I will do my best to help, please email adam.lavender@student.manchester.ac.uk .

 - Adam Lavender, August 2025